herculesinc/pg-dao/README.md

   * areEqual(model1, model2) - should return true if both models are identical
   * infuse(target, source) - should change the properties of the `target` to make it identical to the `source`
   * getSyncQueries(original, current) - given the original and the current state of the model, should produce an array of queries that should be run to synchronize the model with the database
+  * getFetchOneQuery - given the selector, returns a query which can be executed to retrieve a single model
+  * getFetchAllQuery - given the selector, returns a query which can be executed to retrieve a list of models

 Below is an example of a very simple `User` model.
 For this model, the data is stored in the `users` table which has `id`, `username`, `created_on`, and `updated_on` fields.
 ```JavaScript
 // import symbols used by pg-dao